SAP-samples/partner-reference-application/Tutorials/50-Multi-Tenancy-Features-Tenant-Extensibility.md

 # Enable Consumer-Specific Extensions
 Imagine you're one of your customers, like Gourmet Pages, a renowned food magazine known for its exquisite taste and celebration of culinary arts.
 Besides publishing their magazine, Gourmet Pages hosts exclusive poetry slam events that blend the art of spoken word with gourmet food experiences.
 To manage the complexities of coordinating caterers with their poetry slam events, Gourmet Pages needs the Poetry Slam Manager application to be extended for their specific requirements.
-Based on the [CAPire Documentation - Extending SaaS Applications](https://cap.cloud.sap/docs/guides/extensibility/customization), you can extend the Partner Reference Application for a specific consumer while keeping the core application unchanged for others.
+Based on the capire documentation [Extending SaaS Applications](https://cap.cloud.sap/docs/guides/extensibility/customization), you can extend the Partner Reference Application for a specific consumer while keeping the core application unchanged for others.

 ## Step-by-Step Guide to Enhance the Application